-- Property damage liability coverage – provides you with protection if your car accidently damages another persons property.
-It also provides you with a legal defense.
+- Property damage liability coverage – provides you with protection if your car accidentally damages another person's property.

 - Combined single limit (CSL) – Liability policies typically offer separate limits that apply to bodily injury claims for property damage.
 A combined single limits policy has the same dollar amount of coverage per covered occurrence whether bodily injury or property damage, one person or several.